kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - To check which process is using the port inside the container: `lsof -i :3000 -sTCP:LISTEN -n -P` (or `ss -ltnp | grep :3000`)
   - If a healthy dev server is already running, simply reuse it at http://localhost:3000
   - If you need to stop the existing server, terminate it gracefully (e.g., `kill <PID>`).
 Avoid repeatedly starting multiple servers; strictPort prevents auto-switching ports by design.
-- If you still observe a restart mentioning "vite.config.js changed", ensure no external process touches that file; the watcher in this repo already ignores it.
-- The dev server intentionally ignores changes to `.env`, `.env.*`, `index.html`, `vite.config.*`, and `post_process_status.lock` to prevent reload loops.
-Do not programmatically touch these files while dev server runs.
-- Lockfiles and node_modules are excluded from watch; do not run package installs while the dev server is live if you want to avoid a transient restart.

 Tip:
 - The launcher disables raw stdin mode if available to avoid hanging for "press h + enter" prompts in CI logs.